click to download a copy

 - Acrobatic routines must incorporate acrobatic skills with dance movement and should not consist entirely of "gymnastic passes".

-- Lyric and Modern category entries should demonstrate balance, extension, isolation, and control using contemporary lyrical or modern styles.
-A lyrical dance should relate to the feeling of, and tell the story of the music.
+- Lyric, Modern, Contemporary category entries should demonstrate balance, extension, isolation, and control using contemporary, lyrical or modern styles.

-- In Ballet, Tap, Jazz, Song and Dance, and Lyric and Modern routines, any more than three gymnastic or acrobatic combo will result in a .5 point deduction.
+- In Ballet, Tap, Jazz, Song and Dance, and Lyric, Modern & Contemporary routines, any more than three gymnastic or acrobatic combos will result in a .5 point deduction.
 (Splits and deep arches are not considered acrobatic skills.)

 - In the Tap Category, No pre-recorded taps are allowed.
 A .5 deduction will be taken.